After the heartbreak of the 2018 World Cup, England will be looking to end 55 years of hurt at Euro 2020 this summer.

 Euro 2020 qualifying: WWWLWWWW

-England had a fairly routine path to Euro 2020, with Czech Republic the only team highlighted as capable of given them an issue.
+England had a fairly routine path to Euro 2020, with Czech Republic the only team highlighted as capable of giving them an issue.
 But in England’s opening group game they beat the Czechs 5-0, showing a sign of things to come.
 Only once did England fail to score at least four goals in their eight qualifying games, although that did come in a 2-1 defeat to Czech Republic, the only blemish in an otherwise perfect group stage.
 Montenegro conceded 12 in two games against the Three Lions, Bulgaria 10 and Kosovo nine, with England only conceding six in return.

-Recent fixtures: WWWWLWLWWDW
+Recent fixtures: WWWWWWLWLWW

 While England cruised to Euro 2020 qualifying, the 2020/21 Uefa Nations League campaign was not kind.
 Previously reaching the semi-finals, England finished third in their group behind Belgium and Denmark, winning three, drawing one and losing two of their six matches.
 However, the Three Lions put those results to the back of their minds and made a perfect start to World Cup qualifying in March, beating San Marino, Albania and Poland.